FabricMC/fabric-docs/develop/dynamic-registry.md

   - Jimmy474
 ---

 A **registry** is a centralized "phonebook" that maps unique IDs such as `minecraft:items` to specific objects.
-Static registries such as the block and item registries are frozen during startup, but dynamic registries are populated at runtime from JSON files in data packs.
+Static registries, such as the block and item registries, are frozen during startup, but dynamic registries are populated at runtime from JSON files in data packs.

 Dynamic registries act as a bridge between your hardcoded logic and external data supplied by players, modpacks, or other mods.